IanMadd/academic/content/portfolio/qgisGithub.md

 ## 3. Describe your pull request {#describePullRequest}

-A text box will open: fill in any relevant comments for the issue you are addressing.
+A text box will open; fill in any relevant comments for the issue you are addressing.

 If this relates to a particular [issue](https://github.com/qgis/QGIS-Documentation/issues),